spikegrobstein/capistrano-symlink_fast/README.md

 # SymlinkFast

-SymlinkFast is a Capistrano extension for doing post-deploy symlinking of your yaml files in a single `run` cycle rather than iterating over each config file individually.
+SymlinkFast is a Capistrano plugin for doing post-deploy symlinking of your yaml files in a single `run` cycle rather than iterating over each config file individually.

-On large deployments with a large number of configs, this can add significant overhead to the deploy time.
+On large deployments with a large number of configs, this can save significant overhead to the deploy time.

 ## Example Usage